tinacms/tinacms-site/content/docs/gatsby/json.md

 ## Creating JSON Forms

-In order to edit a json file, you must register a form with the CMS.
+In order to edit a JSON file, you must register a form with the CMS.
 There are two different types of forms in Tina: global & local.
 Please refer to the [form concepts](../concepts/forms) doc to get clarity on the differences.

 #### Note: required query data